22002102/EIGENVALUES-AND-EIGENVECTORS/README.md

 ## Algorithm:
 Step 1:
 Import numpy as np.

 Step 2:
 Initialize the matrix using np.array()

 Step 3:
 Using the np.linalg.eig(), we get two results (first is eigenvalue and second is eigenvector) of the given matrix.

 Step 4:
 Print the output.

 ## Program:
 ```
-#Program to find the eigen values and eigen vectors.
-#Developed by: SANJAY S
+Developed by: SANJAY S
-#RegisterNumber:212222230132
+RegisterNumber:212222230132
 import  numpy as np
 A=np.array([[2,-3,0],[2,-5,0],[0,0,3]])
 values,vectors=np.linalg.eig(A)